 Commitment to a Humanistic Tradition

-We encourage you to consider these programs as well.
 The curriculum and pedagogy of our clinical programs remain aligned with our principles and values as an institution.
-Our PhD in Clinical Psychology and MA/MFT-PCC hybrid programs will prepare you for licensure, as will the residential MA in Counseling in Seattle.

-If you need additional information or have questions about which degree to seek instead of PsyD, please contact Shawn Rubin, Chair of the School of Clinical Psychology, firstname.lastname@example.org, 415.323.5690.
+If you need additional information or have questions about which degree to seek instead of PsyD, please contact Shawn Rubin, Chair of the Department of Counseling, firstname.lastname@example.org, 415.323.5690.